This page will remain available for a few more weeks, but it will no longer be updated, click here to go to the latest version.

 Body and interior parts are molded in a shade of yellow close to Mazda's 'Sunburst Yellow'.
 Chassis parts are molded in black.
 This Bathurst R edition was continued into the 2002 model year.

-I composed the picture on the right from images found on the Mazda Japan website, a view of the dashboard can be found on the Car References page.
+I composed the picture on the right from images found on the Mazda Japan website, a view of the dashboard can be found on a separate page, some more pictures can be found on this page.

 released in April 2003